10 Ways to Help Your Teen Open Up

-If you have a teenager at home, you know how difficult it can sometimes be to communicate with them.
-Make the most of mealtimes with your teens with these expert tips.
+If you have a teenager at home, these might be particularly trying times, and you know how difficult it can sometimes be to communicate with them.
+However, now might be the most important time of all to communicate clearly and openly with your teen (and other family members).
+Make the most of your time together with these expert tips.

 1. Keep dinner low-key.

 Encourage teens to let down their guard by having casual, thrown-together meals instead of formal dinners.

 When your teen casually shares information, don’t pump them for more or grill them with questions.